punishell/bbtips/README.md

 WAFBYPASS ?page=";confirm`1`//   Rightwards -> 302; ?pag%65=";confirm`1`//   Rightwards -> 200 + XSS!
 When testing nodejs site add %ff at the end of url https://target.com/%ff, most of times cause error and return stacktrace with full path
-Add [] to name of parrameter: pwd= ->pwd[]= when interacting with dv try to put % in parameter  ?item=%
+Add [] to name of parrameter: pwd= ->pwd[]= when interacting with db try to put % in parameter  ?item=%
 ```

 # Authentication & Autorization